Baby Hermanns Tortoise (Western)

 Description: Vibrant yellow color with black bands around each scute of the shell.
 These pretty tortoises are very similar in look to some localities of Greek tortoises, but lack the spurs on the rear thighs that Greeks have, as well as different colorations on the belly.
 Western hermanns tend to be more vibrant and contrasted in color than Eastern or dalmatian hermanns, more round in shape and have a higher domed shell than Easterns.

-Habitat: Mediterranean tortoises, these animals live in grassy meadows and scrubland where they come and go from their burrows in order to maintain the ideal temperatures.
-They do hibernate naturally, and will hibernate in captivity if proper conditions are given.
-Our hermanns are some of the earliest Testudo to go down in the fall, and last to rise in the spring.
-As adults, they can safely handle body temperatures as low as 35 degrees during hibernation, and on cold spring, summer or fall months, they will retreat underground to maintain some warmth.
-Summer highs up to 110 degrees can be tolerated as long as there is a cooler, underground retreat the tortoise can get into.
-In hot climates, they will spend much of the summer days in burrows or simply buried under an inch or two of earth.
+Natural Habitat: Mediterranean tortoises, these animals live in rocky hillsides and scrubland where they come and go from their hides in order to maintain the ideal temperatures.
+They do brumate/hibernate naturally, and will brumate in captivity if those proper conditions are given.
+As adults, they can safely handle body temperatures as low as 35 degrees during hibernation, and on cold spring or fall days, they will retreat underground to maintain some warmth.
+Summer highs up to 110 degrees can be tolerated as long as there is a cooler, underground, or damp retreat the tortoise can get into.
+In hot climates, they will spend much of the summer days in hide areas or simply buried under an inch or two of earth aestivating to conserve energy and resources.

-Adult Behavior: Adult hermanns tortoises are active, busy tortoises when the temperatures are in their ideal ranges (60-85 degrees).
-They are un-aggressive towards eachother in most cases, and can be kept in small groups.
-The mating habits can create some problems as males will occasionally bite at the females to subdue them, and sometimes will ram at each other to establish dominance through the ranks.
+Adult Behavior: Adult tortoises are active, busy tortoises when the temperatures are in their ideal ranges (60-85 degrees).
+They can be somewhat aggressive towards each other particularly during breeding season (spring), but usually can be kept in small groups without any major problems, particularly animals that have been raised in groups.
 Most will eagerly come to their keepers looking for food once they are comfortable in their environments.
-They are good climbers and will make attempts to escape, so perimeter fences should be buried at least 6-12" underground, and sidewalls 12-16" above ground will normally contain them.
+They can be good climbers and will make attempts to escape, so perimeter fences should be buried at least 6-12" underground, and sidewalls 12-16" above ground will normally contain them.
+Constant attempts to escape can sometimes be corrected by enlarging the enclosure and adding visual barriers within it (logs, boulders, more plants, etc).

 The tortoises are removed from their enclosure and soaked in a separate 1/4" deep pan of warm water daily or almost daily for 30 minutes each time.
 We don't generally use water dishes in the enclosures because of the risk of drowning (yes, we have lost babies to drowning when they flipped over in 1/4" of water).